Hurricane Hanna (2008): United States

 While in the Atlantic near the Bahamas, high surf and rip currents were produced by Hanna off the Southeast U.S. coast.
 A 14-year-old boy drowned at John U. Lloyd Beach State Park near Hollywood, Florida, as a result of the rip currents brought up by the distant Hanna.
 Two more deaths were reported off the coast of Fort Lauderdale, Florida, as they drowned in the high seas.
 Because of the threat of a medium-term impact on the state and anticipated track of the storm, the governors of Florida, Virginia, North Carolina, and Maryland declared a state of emergency for their states and commonwealth.
 Washington, D.C., along with numerous other state and municipalities activated their Emergency Operations Centers in preparation for the storm.
-The game between the Baltimore Orioles and Oakland Athletics was cancelled due to the storm.
 Hanna may have also spawned tornado(s) near Greenville, North Carolina and Allentown, Pennsylvania.

 After landfall in the Carolinas, Hanna was at its strongest when its center was just south of New York City at 11 pm EDT on September 6, when 60 mph (95 km/h) winds were recorded at the center; however, because most winds past the center were more gusty than sustained, most damage in the area was related to the rain.
 A 38-year-old man drowned due to rip currents in New Jersey as Hanna approached.
 Hanna knocked out power to about 32,000 people on Long Island as it quickly passed through on September 6.
+Hanna dumped 3.26 in of rain in Central Park and 1.86 in of Boston.
 Most of Acadia National Park closed after the storm dropped 5.24 in of rain in Mount Desert Island and 7.59 in of rain in Schoodic.